ricardo4457/calculator/readme.md

 - Support for arbitrary precision signed decimal numbers.

 ## Non-Functional Requirements
-- Project uses Gradle with at least 2 modules: `rest` and `calculator`.
+- Project uses Gradle with at least 2 modules: `rest` and `calculator-logic`.
 - Uses Spring Boot 3.4.0 as the foundation for both modules.
 - Uses RabbitMQ and Spring AMQP for inter-module communication.
 - Configuration via `application.properties` (default of Spring Boot).